alenzhang86/DevOpsKit-docs/00b-Getting-Started/GettingStarted_SubscriptionSecurity.md

 ## Scan your Azure Subscription for security vulnerabilities
 ###### :clock10: 30 minutes to complete
 The Subscription Security health check features in AzSK contains a set of scripts that examines a subscription and flags off security issues, misconfigurations or obsolete artifacts/settings which can put your subscription at higher risk.
-This package adds-on to the exiting Azure capabilities like Security Center, IAM, etc. and extends it further to check for the presence for non-tenant accounts, SPN with higher privileges, alerting configuration, etc.
+This package adds-on to the existing Azure capabilities like Security Center, IAM, etc. and extends them further to check for the presence for non-tenant accounts, SPN with higher privileges, alerting configuration, etc.

 > Note: Ensure that you already have the latest version of AzSK installed on your machine.
 If not, please follow instruction [here.](../00a-Setup/Readme.md)